SimonScholz/simonscholz.github.io/content/tutorials/keycloak/keycloak.md

     'security',
     'export',
     'import',
+    'quarkus',
+    'docker',
+    'container',
   ]
 vgWort: ''
 ---

-# Starting a keycloak instance
+# Starting a keycloak 19 instance (based on quarkus)

 The following docker compose file can be used to start a keycloak instance: